tjvantoll/www.tjvantoll.com/source/_posts/2012-06-15-detecting-print-requests-with-javascript.markdown

 </script>
 ```

-The nice thing about this approach is that users that never print will never have to download the high quality image.
+The nice thing about this approach is that users that never print will not have to download the high quality image.
 This technique also degrades nicely; users with browsers that don't support the print events will simply print the lower quality image.

 ### Tracking Print Requests

-Another situation print events can be used for is tracking the number of times users print pages within a site or application.
+Print events can also be used to track the number of times users print pages within a site or application.
 Because of the lack of total browser support you wouldn't capture every print request, but this would be sufficient for getting a rough idea of how often people are printing.

 ``` javascript Tracking Print Requests
 (function() {